 Inadequate sound insulation can impair health by allowing noise from other people to disrupt normal life.
-A number of people in attached homes complain of neighbour noise.
-The World Health Organisation has established a relationship between noise exposure and sleep disturbance.
-However, the short or long-term effects are still not clear.
-Over the years, several pieces of legislation relating to noise (see clause 5.0.9) have been introduced which provide some degree of control of 'noisy neighbours'.
+A number of people in residential buildings complain of noise made by others.
+The World Health Organisation has established a relationship between noise exposure and sleep disturbance however the next-day or long-term effects are still not clear.